Only 20% of the 1.7 million biographies on what is considered to be the largest online user-generated encyclopedia are about women.

-In an effort to promote gender equality online, people around the world will add more content to Wikipedia about women who are influential figures, experts, and role models in different fields to celebrate International Women’s Day on Monday.
-The edit-a-thon initiative is part of the fourth annual global #WikiGap supported by Wikimedia Sweden, the Swedish Ministry of Foreign Affairs, and the United Nations Population Fund (UNFPA).
+In an effort to promote gender equality online, people around the world added more content to Wikipedia about women who are influential figures, experts, and role models in different fields to celebrate International Women’s Day in March this year.
+The edit-a-thon initiative was part of the fourth annual global #WikiGap supported by Wikimedia Sweden, the Swedish Ministry of Foreign Affairs, and the United Nations Population Fund (UNFPA).

 The campaign is crowdsourcing the names of women who are missing from Wikipedia on social media.

 “What happens online is not separated from what happens offline,” Eric Luth, involvement and advocacy project manager at Wikimedia Sweden, told Global Citizen via email.
 “Inequalities in a digital sphere will build upon and feed inequalities in the physical world.”

 Do you know of a woman whose biography is not yet on Wikipedia but should be?
 Let #WikiGap know who they are!
 Reply below with the woman's name, a description of them, and links to more information.
 Learn more: https://t.co/ty7DJCc3qB#WomensHistoryMonth#IWD2021#ProjectRewrite— Wikipedia (@Wikipedia) March 8, 2021

 The gap in information about men and women on Wikipedia seems to be in direct correlation with the lack of representation among its authors — 90% of the site’s contributors are men.
 These discrepancies lead to less knowledge about women and a lack of women’s perspectives to learn from.